denoland/docs/runtime/fundamentals/node.md

 ### package.json type option

-Deno will treat files as CommonJS if there's a `package.json` file with `"type": "commonjs"` option next to the file, or up in the directory tree and `--unstable-detect-cjs` flag is passed on the CLI.
+Deno will attempt to load `.js`, `.jsx`, `.ts`, and `.tsx` files as CommonJS if there's a `package.json` file with `"type": "commonjs"` option next to the file, or up in the directory tree when in a project with a package.json file.

 ```json title="package.json"
 {